 Use Crayola® Scissors to cut the folded paper from about 1/3 of the way from the bottom of the right fold to the corner of the angle on the left side.
 Discard the "ice cream scoops."

-Open the folded paper "cone" to reveal your star.
+Open the folded paper "cone" to reveal the star shape.
 Crease all the fold lines that end in a point so they are folded up.
 Crease all the in-between fold lines so they fold down.
 Make several stars.
 Experiment with other paper sizes.

 Cut pieces of colored art foil to fit on some of the star surfaces.
 Attach foil with a Crayola Glue Stick.

-Compare your stars with your classmates’ stars.
+Compare newly-created stars with classmates’ stars.
 Each star may have a unique shape.
 Analyze the surfaces.
 Are all surfaces around the same star the same plane figure?
 Describe and measure sides (lines) and corners (angles).
 Are some angles larger and others smaller?
 Are some lines longer than others?

-After you have explored your stars, use them to decorate a bulletin board for science and math or for holiday gifts.
+After students have explored their stars, use them to decorate a bulletin board for science and math or for holiday gifts.

 Add To Favorites